taustation-fan/userscripts/README.md

 ## Hide irrelevant career tasks

-`hide_tasks.user.js` will hide all the career tasks from all the "TASKS" tabs in the game, except for the tasks explicitly listed in the script body.
+`hide_tasks.user.js` will hide the career tasks from all the "TASKS" tabs in the game according to your preferences.
+This script shows the new button "Edit task visibility" on each career page - it allows you to quickly reconfigure which tasks you want to hide and see what is their current difficulty.

-Use with caution!
-This script requires manual updates to be adjusted to the current career type and career rank/level of the player.
-By default it's configured for high-rank Clone Technician.imp
+   _(Note: This script uses localStorage to store the preferences, so they will be browser-specific and the script might not work in browsers that don't support localStorage properly._

 ## Combat Log